The integration of variable generation and storage into electricity capacity markets: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme Mathematics of Energy Systems when work on this paper was undertaken.
-This work was supported by EPSRC grants numbers EP/I017054/1, EP/K002252/1, EP/K002252/1 and EP/R014604/1".
-The authors are grateful to many colleagues---in particular David Newbery, Benjamin Hobbs, Muireann Lynch and colleagues at National Grid ESO---for helpful comments and discussions.
+The authors would like to thank the Isaac Newton Institute for Mathematical Sciences for support during the programme Mathematics of Energy Systems, when work on this paper was undertaken.
+This work was supported by EPSRC grants numbers EP/I017054/1, EP/K002252/1, EP/R014604/1, EP/N030028/1 and EP/P001173/1 and by National Grid ESO.
+The authors are grateful to many colleagues---David Newbery, Benjamin Hobbs, Muireann Lynch, Daniel Burke and colleagues at National Grid ESO---for helpful comments and discussions.
+Finally, they are most grateful to the reviewers for many insightful comments and suggestions for improvements.